Why you should be talking to your infant: The science of baby talk, Part 1

 However, Genie never mastered the complexities of English morphology and syntax.
 All grammatical words and morphology were missing.

-Simply plopping your child on the couch to watch some reality TV also won’t do the trick.
-(If only it were that easy!)
+So we’ve established that children need linguistic input as early in childhood as possible in order to fully master language.
+But does any kind of input work?
+Could you simply plop your child on the couch to watch some reality TV?
+If only it were that easy!
+It’s well established that children cannot learn language from media alone.
+In fact, a 2024 study even found that the greater the total screen time of children aged 2;5 to 4;0 on weekends, the worse their vocabulary and grammar skills (Tulviste & Tulviste 2024).
 Children need social cues to help direct their attention and start associating social meaning with linguistic meaning.
 One salient illustration of this is the case of Jim, a hearing child born to deaf parents whose only exposure to English was via (a great deal of) television, and whose parents did not generally speak or sign to him (Sachs, Bard & Johnson 1981).
 By age 3;9, Jim’s language use was decidedly abnormal for children his age:

 • This is how plane